jjgrainger/PostTypes/docs/posttypes/Columns.md

 # Columns

-You can now modify a PostTypes admin columns using the `column()` manager.
+To modify a PostTypes admin columns use the `column()` manager.
+It has a variety of methods to help fine tune admin table columns.

-#### Adding Columns
+#### Add Columns

-You can add columns to the admin edit screen by passing an array of slugs and labels to the `add()` method.
+To add columns to the admin edit screen pass an array of column slugs and labels to the `add()` method.

 ```php
 // add multiple columns and set their labels